Introduction

 Meeting Compliance Requirements

-Adhering to compliance standards such as NIST 800-171, CMMC, and NIS2 is not just about fulfilling legal obligations; it's about ensuring robust security practices.
+Adhering to compliance standards such as NIST 800-171, CMMC, and NIS2 is not just about fulfilling legal obligations; it's about building security practices that actually detect attacks.
 NetFlow and ICS logs are pivotal in demonstrating compliance through effective monitoring and documentation.

 Best Practices for Compliance: